 The Tools window contains commands for restarting the camera.
 Click Tools in the top menu bar and the Tools window will appear as below:

 FTP Server Test

-Click the FTP Server Test item in the left column to test your FTP server.
+Click the FTP Server Test item in the left column to test your FTP server (as shown above).